syauth/nextjs-syauth/README.md

 # NexoAuth SDK for Next.js

-A Next.js authentication SDK for NexoAuth services.
+A NexoAuth SDK for NextJS by Nexorix.

 ## Installation